themysticsavages/memebot9000/README.md

 ```bash
 python3 -m pip install -r requirements.txt
 ```
-After that, create a Reddit application (set the type to script) under an account that wasn't created with Google or other platforms. <br>
+Create a Reddit application (set the type to script) under an account that wasn't created with Google or other platforms. <br>
 Save the following values to the respective keys in `reddit_secrets.json`:
 ```json
 {